Local monomialization of a system of first integrals of Darboux type: Proof of Theorem

-for some index $i_0>k$ (because $\theta_i\sm{k+1}(q_i)$ is not equal to $\theta_i\sm{k}$).
-So, by the compacity of the pre-image of $p$ and Lemma \ref{lem:Gmonloc}, after shirinking $M_i$ if necessary, we can suppose that the singular distribution $\theta_i\sm{k}(q_i)$ is monomial everywhere in $M_i$.
-Thus, it is independent of the point $q_i$ and we can simply denote it by $\theta_i\sm{k}$.
-Moreover, since $\theta_i\sm{k}$ is monomial, by Remark \ref{rk:MST} we conclude that:
+for some index $i_0>k$.
+So, by the compacity of the pre-image of $q$ and Lemma \ref{lem:Gmonloc}, after shrinking $M_i$ if necessary, we can suppose that the singular distribution $\omega_i\sm{k}$ is $\mathcal{K}$-monomial everywhere in $M_i$ and is independent of the point $q_i$.
+So, apart from re-indexing, we conclude that: